NISHANANISHU/PYTHON-MAIN-PROJECT/README.md

 # Project Overview

 **Description**
-This project analyzes a dataset of employees, exploring various attributes such as salary, age, height, position, and team distribution.
+This project analyzes a dataset of employees of  ABC company, exploring various attributes such as salary, age, height, position, and team distribution.
 The analysis includes data preprocessing, exploratory data analysis (EDA), graphical representation, and correlation insights to uncover meaningful patterns.

 # Preprocessing Steps